bizon/selling-partner-api-sdk/packages/auth/README.md

   clientSecret: '',
   refreshToken: 'Atzr|...',
   accessKeyId: '',
-  secretAccessKey,
-  user: {
-    AccessKeyId: '',
-    SecretAccessKey: ''
+  secretAccessKey: ''
-  }
 })

 const accessToken = await auth.accessToken.get()
 const { AccessKeyId, SecretAccessKey } = await auth.getCredentials()
 ```

-Everytime you get the access token, the class will check before if the token has already been fetch or if it's still valid, if not, it will fetch it.
+Everytime you get the access token, the class will check before if the token has already been fetched or if it's still valid, if not, it will fetch it.

 Same for the given credentials from [Security Token Service](https://docs.aws.amazon.com/STS/latest/APIReference/welcome.html)